aimclub/ECG/docs/main.md

 The final step is signal extraction - the list of all connected pixels of the signal is converted to the 1D array where pixels are scaled and represent amplitudes of the signal.

 ## Check ST elevation
 The ST segment elevation in lead V3 (STE60) in millivolts is compared to the threshold from medical practice (0.2 mV) [1].
 If the ST elevation value exceeds the threshold, it is considered significant.
-The distribution of normal and elevated ST recordings from the 'China Physiological Signal Challenge 2018' dataset are shown in the normalized density histogram below.
+The distribution of normal and elevated ST recordings from the 'China Physiological Signal Challenge 2018' [2] dataset are shown in the normalized density histogram below.

 ![ste_histogram](https://user-images.githubusercontent.com/28919867/171233344-cd183b1c-09e6-4018-b8ea-1f4eba89a234.png)

 ST elevation is measured from the P-wave offset point at 60 ms after the J point (QRS offset).
-ECG features are detected using the Neurokit2 library [2].
+ECG features are detected using the Neurokit2 library [3].

 [1] - Ivan C. Rokos, William J. French, Amal Mattu, Graham Nichol, Michael E. Farkouh, James Reiffel, Gregg W. Stone, Appropriate Cardiac Cath Lab activation: Optimizing electrocardiogram interpretation and clinical decision-making for acute ST-elevation myocardial infarction, American Heart Journal, Volume 160, Issue 6, 2010, Pages 995-1003.e8, ISSN 0002-8703, https://doi.org/10.1016/j.ahj.2010.08.011.

+[2] - F. F. Liu, C. Y. Liu*, L. N. Zhao, X. Y. Zhang, X. L. Wu, X. Y. Xu, Y. L. Liu, C. Y. Ma, S. S. Wei, Z. Q. He, J. Q. Li and N. Y. Kwee.
+An open access database for evaluating the algorithms of ECG rhythm and morphology abnormal detection.
+Journal of Medical Imaging and Health Informatics, 2018, 8(7): 1368–1373.

-[2] - Makowski, D., Pham, T., Lau, Z. J., Brammer, J. C., Lespinasse, F., Pham, H., Schölzel, C., & Chen, S. A. (2021).
+[3] - Makowski, D., Pham, T., Lau, Z. J., Brammer, J. C., Lespinasse, F., Pham, H., Schölzel, C., & Chen, S. A. (2021).
 NeuroKit2: A Python toolbox for neurophysiological signal processing.
 Behavior Research Methods, 53(4), 1689–1696. https://doi.org/10.3758/s13428-020-01516-y